-A Detroit native, graduated from The California Institute of the Arts with a Bachelors of Fine Arts in Dance.
+A Detroit native, Nycole Ray graduated from The California Institute of the Arts with a Bachelors of Fine Arts in dance.
 She received additional training at the California State Summer School of the Arts, Wayne State University, and as an exchange student at the London Contemporary Dance School in England.
-Mrs. Ray has performed with the Bruce Wood Dance Project, Walt Disney World Entertainment, Christopher and Friends directed by Christopher L. Huggins, the Lula Washington Dance Theater and Dayton Contemporary Dance Company II and the Zadonu African Dance Company.
-She has worked with noted choreographers such as Donald McKayle, Dianne McIntyre, Christopher L. Huggins, Alonzo King, Donald Byrd, Bruce Wood and Camille A. Brown.
-In addition to her concert dance performances, she has appeared in music videos, industrials in the U.S. and Europe.
+Mrs. Ray has performed with the Bruce Wood Dance Project, Walt Disney World Entertainment, Christopher and Friends directed by Christopher L. Huggins, the Lula Washington Dance Theater, Dayton Contemporary Dance Company II and the Zadonu African Dance Company.
+She has worked with noted choreographers such as Donald McKayle, Dianne McIntyre, Christopher L. Huggins, Alonzo King, Donald Byrd, Bruce Wood, Rennie Harris and Camille A. Brown.
+In addition to her concert dance performances, and has appeared in music videos, industrials in the U.S. and Europe.